Self-paced

 And, lastly, you should tell React where to render that component into the DOM.

-We call class components in React stateful because they come with a global state object (shared within the same component only) which has the sole purpose of storing the data needed to render the component.
-One obvious use of the state object would be if, for example, we have a form with input fields that need to be filled by the user.
+We call components in React stateful because they can incorporate custom state variables (by importing the useState hook) which have the sole purpose of storing the data needed to render the component properly.
+One obvious use of the state would be if, for example, we have a form with input fields that need to be filled by the user.
 The data entered by the user will need to be saved somewhere in order to be used.
-The state will be that place.
+You will need one state variable for each of the inputs in the form:

 In another example, let's say that you are developing a <Clock /> component that has to print the current time every second.
-That means that our component will need to re-render every second.
+That means that our component will need a currentDatetime state variable.
+This variable will need to be updated every second with the newest current time, each time the variable is updated the component HTML will also be updated and show the new date-time on the screen.

 In order for the state to keep a web page up-to-date, it is programmed to re-render the DOM every time it is modified.
 So you can probably already see how you can take advantage of this feature by keeping your current time inside the state and reassigning it to the most current time every second.
 Like so: